sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/cord/trunk/readme.md

 Manage third-party services for your WordPress website with ease.
 Activate the extension, fill in the connection keys, and you're done.
 Cord takes care of the rest.

-Cord supports the Google Analytics and Facebook pixel services.
+Cord supports the Google Analytics and Facebook Pixel services.
 For these, you require a "Google Analytics" and "Facebook for Business" accounts, respectively.

 ### Sensical Google Analytics

 Cord provides only the critical scripts to set up the Google Analytics connection.
-No data is stored or processed on your website.
-Google Analytics already provides the interface via their website.
+No tracking data is stored or processed on your website.
+Google Analytics provides all insights via their website; where it should be.

-Moreover, Cord automatically fixes the search query URLs in WordPress before relaying them, so that Google Analytics knows how to sort these&mdash;without losing any data.
+Cord also automatically fixes the search query URLs in WordPress before relaying them, so that Google Analytics knows how to sort these&mdash;without losing any data.

-### Simplified Facebook pixel
+### Simplified Meta Pixel

-Cord provides exactly one field for Facebook pixel tracking.
+Cord provides exactly one field for Facebook Pixel tracking.
 When you've filled that in, you can start tracking visitors right away for remarketing.

 ## Usage